book000/YouTubeDLWrapper/README.md

 Download YouTube videos.
 **Please use it at your own risk without violating the Copyright Law or the YouTube Terms of Use.
 The developer does not take any responsibility.**

+## Feature

+- You can use any URL supported by [youtube-dl](https://github.com/ytdl-org/youtube-dl), not limited to YouTube URLs.
+- You can update `youtube-dl` with just one button.
+- You can download any number of videos using the queue function.
+- Multiple URLs can be added at once using the clipboard.

+## Requirements

+- **Windows** Vista, 7, 8, 8.1, 10+
+- .NETFramework 4.6.1

 ## Download

 [Releases](https://github.com/book000/YouTubeDLWrapper/releases)